National-R-D-Intelligence-Lab-NRDIL/CI-guide-updater/README.md

 # CI Sponsor Guide Tool

 CI Sponsor Guide Tool helps teams discover, review, and keep grant sponsor guides current.
-It monitors official funding websites, detects changes, and regenerates guide output with citation support using Google Gemini.
+It monitors official funding websites, detects changes, and regenerates guide output with citation support.

+The tool ships configured for **Google Gemini** out of the box, but the chat-completions step also works with any **OpenAI-compatible** provider (OpenAI, Anthropic via a bridge, or self-hosted endpoints) — set `LLM_API_KEY`, `LLM_BASE_URL`, and `LLM_MODEL` in `.env`.
+Source discovery still requires a Gemini key because it uses Google Search grounding.

 It is designed for non-developers to use in day-to-day work, while still staying fully scriptable from the command line.

 It also includes:
 - a dedicated Streamlit Program Dashboard page for browsing and selecting workspaces, and
 - `internal_pipeline.py`, a template-only pipeline for internal data that must never be sent to an external LLM.

+> Looking for the technical deep-dive (module-by-module flow, content-zone hashing, weekly-update diff logic, citation guardrails, evidence schema)?
+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).
+The README focuses on operating the tool; the architecture doc focuses on how it works.

 ## What It Does